Signature, positive Hopf plumbing and the Coxeter transformation: Hopf vs. trefoil plumbing

 \begin{proof} Note that by choosing bases correctly, the matrix of the Seifert form before the plumbing is a minor of the matrix of the Seifert form after the plumbing.
 Since plumbing a Hopf band changes the first Betti number by one, the first statement follows.
 Similarly, the second statement follows from the fact that only one of the core curves of the two positive Hopf bands forming the positive trefoil fiber touches the surface the positive trefoil fiber is plumbed onto. \end{proof}

 \begin{example} Fig.~\ref{keintrefoilplumbing} shows the fiber surface of the left-handed trefoil knot and two embedded intervals with endpoints on the boundary of the surface.
 Every such embedded interval describes a Hopf plumbing.
-Now plumb a positive Hopf band first along the red interval and then another one along the blue interval.
+Now plumb a positive Hopf band first along the dashed interval and then another one along the dotted interval.
 By choosing the suitably oriented core curves of the plumbed Hopf bands as a basis of the first homology, the entries of the matrix for the Seifert form become just the intersection numbers of the core curves.
 Calculating these yields the matrix

 which has signature equal to zero.
-Since a plumbing of positive trefoil fibers has strictly positive signature by Lemma~\ref{trefoilplumbingsignature}, the surface obtained after plumbing positive Hopf bands along the red and the blue interval is not a plumbing of positive trefoil fibers. \end{example}
+Since a plumbing of positive trefoil fibers has strictly positive signature by Lemma~\ref{trefoilplumbingsignature}, the surface obtained after plumbing positive Hopf bands along the dashed and the dotted interval is not a plumbing of positive trefoil fibers. \end{example}

-For specific classes of fibred knots, however, the deplumbing operation need not be necessary.
-For example, it was shown by Baader and Dehornoy [B-D2] that the fiber surface of any positive braid knot is a plumbing of positive trefoil fibers.
+For specific classes of fiberd knots, however, the deplumbing operation need not be necessary.
+For example, it was shown by Baader and Dehornoy that the fiber surface of any positive braid knot is a plumbing of positive trefoil fibers~\cite{B-D2}.
 Another example of positive trefoil plumbings are slalom knots.
-In fact, Lewark [Lew] showed that a tree-like positive Hopf plumbing has one boundary component if and only if it is actually a plumbing of positive trefoil fibers.
+In fact, Lewark showed that a tree-like positive Hopf plumbing has one boundary component if and only if it is actually a plumbing of positive trefoil fibers~\cite{Lew}.

 One can show that the examples provided by Proposition~\ref{schnecken} are plumbings of positive trefoil fibers.
 By Lemma~\ref{trefoilplumbingsignature}, these examples actually minimise the signature among plumbings of positive trefoil fibers.